benebene84/responsive-class-variants/README.md

 - Handles the logic of generating the classes and prefixes them with the breakpoint name.
 - You just need to provide the base classes, the variants and optionally compound variants.
+- **Slots support**: Create multiple class-generating functions for different parts of a component.
 - You can use the default breakpoints (sm, md, lg, xl) or provide your own.
 - You can pass an optional onComplete callback to the createRcv function.
 This callback will be called with the generated classes.
 Helpful if you want to pass your classes to a library like twMerge.